ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * vCon instance - a vCon populated with data for a specific conversation

-* vCon instance version - a single version of an instance of a conversation, which may be modified to redact or append additional information  forming a subsequent vCon instance version
+* vCon instance version - a single version of an instance of a conversation, which may be modified to redact or amend additional information  forming a subsequent vCon instance version

 * vCon syntax version - the version for the data syntax used for form a vCon